tristanl2027/CS.11.06-Lab-6.1/README.md

 * forward 2 adds 2 to her horizontal position, a total of 15.
 Because her aim is 10, her depth increases by 2*10=20 to a total of 60.

-After following these new instructions, Brooke would have a horizontal position of 15 and a depth of 60.
+After following these new instructions, Izzy would have a horizontal position of 15 and a depth of 60.
 (Multiplying these produces 900.)

-Using the **inputThreeFour.txt** file, write a method called **challengeFour** that, using this new interpretation of the commands, calculates the horizontal position and depth Brooke would have after following the planned course, and returns the answer to the following question:
+Using the **inputThreeFour.txt** file, write a method called **challengeFour** that, using this new interpretation of the commands, calculates the horizontal position and depth Izzy would have after following the planned course, and returns the answer to the following question:

 What do you get if you multiply her final horizontal position by her final depth?